-- Market goats must be a minimum of 40 pounds, but not to exceed a maximum of 110 pounds by fair weigh-in. - Market Goats must be born in February or earlier of the previous year. - Market Goats must be weighed-in at the initial weigh-in scheduled in April. - Meat breeds eligible to sell are Boer, Spanish, Brush, Myotonic, Kiko, Nubian, Pygmy and any cross of these listed. - All breeds or crossbreeds (horned, polled, haired, etc.) are eligible if they are manageable. - Market goat
+- Market goats must be a minimum of 40lbs, but not to exceed a maximum of 150lbs by fair weigh-in.
+Goats exceeding 150lbs will sell at 150lbs. - Market Goats must be born in February or earlier of the previous year. - Market Goats must be weighed-in at the initial weigh-in scheduled in April. - Meat breeds eligible to sell are Boer, Spanish, Brush, Myotonic, Kiko, Nubian, Pygmy & any cross of these listed. - All breeds or crossbreeds (horned, polled, haired, etc.) are eligible if they are manageable. - 1.
+Market goat